Daffy Duck and the Dinosaur: Plot

 Casper (a caveman) and Fido (an apatosaur) go hunting for breakfast and come upon Daffy.
 Casper uses a slingshot to fire a rock at the duck who, until he realizes the danger, is casually floating along in a lake.
 He revs up to amazing speed, though barely keeping ahead of the rock.
 Finally, Daffy slides to a halt and, disguised as a traffic cop, causes the rock to wait while a swan crosses, as though at an intersection.
 After that, Daffy waves the rock through and takes off in the other direction.
 The rock realizes it has been tricked and backtracks but Daffy races between Casper's and Fido's legs.
 Fido, bending down to peer between his legs to see where Daffy has gone, has his head impacted by the rock.
 The dazed dinosaur performs a silly dance before floating to the ground, asleep.

 Casper, upon seeing Daffy behaving decidedly not like a regular duck in water, says, "Gosh, that duck acts like he's crazy."
 Daffy replies, "That is correct; absolutely one-hundred percent correct!" and snaps the rubber of Casper's slingshot into the caveman's face.
 Casper decides to dive in after the duck and strips down.
 As he dives in, Daffy holds up a sign which indicates no swimming is allowed; Casper freezes in mid-dive then retreats to shore.

 After ordering Fido to retrieve Daffy, which results only in Fido tying his own neck in a knot, the two leave.
 Daffy, however, knows that Casper will not give up, so he paints an image of himself on a rock.
 Indeed, Casper returns with a club, sees the image and bashes it; the reverberation courses through his body.
 Daffy gives the caveman a glass of water, which cures the issue and results in Casper thanking the duck and offering to shake hands.
 Daffy gives him a card advertising "...the biggest, most luscious Duck..."

 Casper and Fido head off in the direction indicated on the card, following a series of billboards (parodying advertising techniques of the era, including references to "The Breakfast of Champions" and "The Pause that Refreshes") Daffy has erected.
 They eventually reach an inflatable balloon duck which is being pumped up by Daffy.
 Casper is terrified by this until Daffy hands him a knife.
 Casper marches over and stabs the huge, angry-looking balloon duck.
-The ensuing explosion proves lethal enough to blow up Casper, Fido, and even Daffy himself.
+The ensuing explosion kills them all.

 The short ends showing the three in Heaven, lounging on clouds.
 Fido plays a harp while Daffy and Casper think about their mistakes.
 Daffy laments, "You know, maybe that wasn't such a hot idea after all!"
 Invoking Jack Benny's usual farewell, Casper says, "Good night, folks." as the scene irises out.